-Once your tank has completed its cycle, if you move too quickly in adding new livestock or overly disturbing your biological filter, you may experience a case of New Tank Syndrome, so proceed slowly at this point.Continue to 2 of 4 below.
+Once your tank has completed its cycle, if you move too quickly in adding new livestock or overly disturbing your biological filter, you may experience a case of "new tank syndrome," so proceed slowly at this point.

-Step 2: Tidy Up The System & Perform a Water ChangeOnce the ammonia and nitrite levels have dropped to zero at the end of the second phase of the nitrogen cycling process, it's time to tidy up the system and get it ready for some new livestock with a few "light" cleaning tasks.
+Once the ammonia and nitrite levels have dropped to zero at the end of the second phase of the nitrogen cycling process, it's time to tidy up the system and get it ready for some new livestock with a few "light" cleaning tasks.

 - Clean off the inside tank walls.

-- Remove any organic waste that has settled on the bottom of the aquarium by lightly siphon cleaning the "surface", and only the "surface" of the substrate.
+- Remove any organic waste that has settled on the bottom of the aquarium by lightly siphon cleaning the "surface," and only the "surface" of the substrate.

 - Remove organic matter that has accumulated inside and around rock formations.
-This can be done by either squirting water into these areas using a turkey baster, or simplier yet, use a small powerhead.
+This can be done by either squirting water into these areas using a turkey baster, or simpler yet, use a small powerhead.
 It's a great way to easily dislodge the gunk that gets trapped, releasing it into the water column where it can then be removed through filtration.

 In conjunction with tidying up the system once the ammonia and nitrite levels have dropped to zero, a water change can be performed.
-In the process of light siphon cleaning up the aquarium, old water is removed, and once done, you refill it with new saltwater.
+In the process of light siphon cleaning up the aquarium, old water is removed, and once done, you refill it with some new saltwater.

-- It replenishes essential sea water trace elements.
+- It replenishes essential seawater trace elements.

-- It helps to correct and return changes in pH, alkalinity and other important parameters of the water to their ideal settings.
+- It helps to correct and return changes in pH, salinity, alkalinity and other important parameters of the water to their ideal settings.

 - It improves the overall quality of the water.

-Now let the system run for a few days to allow the filter(s) to polish up the water.
-If at this point any prefiltering materials appear to be dirty, clean them up again.
+Now let the filter system run for a few days to clean up the water.
+If at this point any prefiltering materials appear to be dirty, clean them again.

-Step 3: Add Some New Livestock & Stabilize the System
+Add Some New Livestock

-Once you have allowed the system to run for a few days after cleaning up the system and doing a water change, test to see if the ammonia and nitrite levels are at zero, and the pH is correct.
-If any trace of ammonia and/or nitrite is still present, wait until they are gone before you add new livestock, and when all is ready, proceed, but only by adding a few things!
+Once you have allowed the system to run for a few days after cleaning up the aquarium and doing a water change, test to see if the ammonia and nitrite levels are at zero, and the pH is correct.
+If any trace of ammonia or nitrite is still present, wait until they are gone before you add new livestock, and when all is ready, proceed, but only by adding a few things!

 Stabilize the System

 This means you should test the water daily for traces of ammonia and nitrite after introducing the first new animals.
-The longer you let the system run before putting anything else new in, the better, because this allows the beneficial bacteria to mature and multiply, making the biological filter base stronger.
+The longer you let the system run before putting anything else new in, the better, because this allows the beneficial bacteria to mature and multiply, making the biological filter stronger.

-When all looks good, go ahead and add a few more new pieces of livestock as you did before.Continue to 4 of 4 below.
+When all looks good, go ahead and add a few more new livestock, as you did before.

-Step 4: Establish a Regular Aquarium Maintenance Routine
+Establish a Regular Aquarium Maintenance Routine

 We can provide you with some maintenance procedure guidelines, but only you can determine what and when certain things need to be done.
-As time progresses and your tank matures, you will come to know your system, and from this you will develop a routine that fits your aquarium's individual maintenance care requirements.
+As time progresses and your tank matures, you will come to know your system, and from this, you will develop a routine that fits your aquarium's individual maintenance care requirements.